Morning Glory Care: Essential Growing Tips & Guide

 Creative Uses

 Morning Glories are excellent for adding vertical interest to gardens.
 Use them to cover fences, trellises, or pergolas.
-They also make beautiful hanging baskets or can be trained to climb balcony railings for a splash of color.
+They also make beautiful additions to hanging baskets or can be trained to climb balcony railings for a splash of color.
+Additionally, consider companion planting with vegetables like beans, which can benefit from the shade and support provided by the vines.

 Additional Resources